kdaily/aws-cli/proposals/pr-contrib-guide.md

 pull request reviews to [TBD].
 The maintainers will select issues for review based on the following criteria:

-1. The age, complexity, and time availability of the contribution.
 1. Bugs and documentation changes will be prioritized over feature requests.
 1. Completing the review of existing pull requests take precedence over new review requests.
+1. The age of the contribution.
+1. The complexity of the contribution relative to the time available to the maintainers.

 ### Review